gradio-app/gradio/guides/introduction_to_blocks.md

 Just as you can control the layout and css, `Blocks` gives you fine-grained control over what events trigger function calls.
 Each component and many layouts have specific events that they support.

-For example, the `Textbox` component has 3 events: `click()` (when the textbox is clicked), `change()` (when the value inside of the textbox changes), and `submit()`, when a user presses the enter key while focused on the textbox.
+For example, the `Textbox` component has 2 events: `change()` (when the value inside of the textbox changes), and `submit()` (when a user presses the enter key while focused on the textbox).
 You can attach events to none, one, or more of these events.
 More complex components can have even more events: for example, the `Audio` component also has separate events for when the audio file is played, cleared, paused, etc. See [the documentation](https://www.gradio.app/docs) for the events each component supports.

-see [the documentation](https://www.gradio.app/docs).You can create an event trigger by calling the appropriate event on the component instance.
+You can create an event trigger by calling the appropriate event on the component instance.
 The event takes in three parameters, as discussed above:

 * `fn`: the function to run
 * `inputs`: a (list of) component(s) whose values should supplied as the input parameters to the function.
 Each component's value gets mapped to the corresponding function parameter, in order.
 This parameter can be `None` if the function does not take any parameters.
 * `outputs`: a (list of) component(s) whose values should be updated based on the values returned by the function.
 Each return value gets sets the corresponding component's value, in order.
 This parameter can be `None` if the function does not return anything.

+You can even make the input and output component be the same component, as we do in this example that uses a GPT model to do text completion:

+{{ code["blocks_gpt"] }}

+{{ demos["blocks_gpt"] }}

 ### Multistep Demos